 - Partials and dentures are another option for missing teeth, but do not fix the problems of bone atrophy and consequently a sinking face.
 Dentures will restore the appearance of your smile and some of its functions, but it will not stop the bones in your jaw from diminishing and the shape of your face changing.

-- If you are missing teeth, please do not hesitate to get in contact with Holladay Family Dental about restoring your smile.
+If you are missing teeth, please do not hesitate to get in contact with Holladay Family Dental about restoring your smile.
+We have the cosmetic dentistry skills and technology that can lead to your getting a smile you can be proud of.
 Delaying the replacement of missing teeth can have costly side effects that can be prevented by being proactive in the restoration of your smile.